spacelift-io/user-documentation/docs/getting-started.md

 Now login to the Spacelift console, you are ready to create your first stack!

-#### Google or GitLab was used as a sign-in option:
+#### GitHub was not used to sign in

-This sub-section is intended for users who created their Spacelift account using Google or GitLab.
+This sub-section is intended for users who created their Spacelift account using Google, Microsoft or GitLab.

  1. To connect GitHub as your VCS, follow the guide for [setting up the GitHub integration](./integrations/source-control/github.md#setting-up-the-integration).
  2. Please select any of your GitHub repositories that create local resources (we will not be integrating with any cloud providers to keep this guide simple and quick_).
 If_ you do not have a GitHub repository of this kind, you can fork our [terraform-starter repository](https://github.com/spacelift-io/terraform-starter) (Make sure to allow the installed GitHub app access to the forked repository).